 How does this skill and focus immediately help you?
 First, it forces you to get yourself out there in the public to speak in front of your potential clients.
 Second, you will become known for your topic and expertise.
 Speaking gives you the opportunity to serve your audience (many of whom are likely potential clients or collaboration partners) by sharing pearls of wisdom in your content.
 It will also help you:

 - Make connections while gaining visibility

-- Position yourself?in your field
+- Position yourself in your field

-- To show off your expertise
+- Show off your expertise

 - Provide a forum to offer consultations to your prospective clients